Buffum MKE Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA is working with the Redevelopment Authority of the City of Milwaukee, Milwaukee Health Department, Wisconsin Department of Natural Resources, and Wisconsin Department of Health Services.
+EPA worked closely with the Redevelopment Authority of the City of Milwaukee, Milwaukee Neighborhood Services, Milwaukee Fire Department, Milwaukee Health Department, Wisconsin Department of Natural Resources, and Wisconsin Department of Health Services.

 - EPA Removing Abandoned Waste at Industrial Property (PDF) (1p, 124K) May 2014